 Schedule 2:

-In addition to knowing who is eligible for WSIB, it is also important that you know if you have the right to sue.
-The answer is that any Schedule 1 injured worker can sue a Schedule 2 employer or worker.
-A Schedule 2 injured worker can sue any other Schedule 1 or 2 employee and/or employer.
-There are also some situations where the worker may have what is called a “concurrent” entitlement.
-This means that the worker has the option of either making a claim for WSIB benefits OR opting to sue for pain and suffering and all other losses through the court system in a civil lawsuit.
-This option is referred to as an election.
+- In addition to knowing your WSIB eligibility, it’s essential to understand when you have the right to file a lawsuit.
+Injured workers in Schedule 1 can sue Schedule 2 employers or workers.
+Conversely, Schedule 2 injured workers can sue employees or employers from either Schedule 1 or Schedule 2.
+Sometimes, workers have what is called a “concurrent” entitlement, which means they can choose either to file a WSIB claim or to sue for pain and suffering and other losses through a civil lawsuit.
+This choice is known as making an election.

 Another example is that of a worker who is installing cable services to a home, and slips and falls on icy steps.
 The worker is entitled to sue the at-fault property owners, but also retains his claims for WSIB benefits.